Higher homotopy excision and Blakers-Massey theorems for structured ring spectra: Abstract

 \section{Abstract}

 Working in the context of symmetric spectra, we prove higher homotopy excision and higher Blakers--Massey theorems, and their duals, for algebras and left modules over operads in the category of modules over a commutative ring spectrum (e.g., structured ring spectra).
-We also prove analogous results for algebras and left modules over operads in unbounded chain complexes.